Vikaspawar509/global-superstore-powerbi-dashboard/README.md

 ---

-## Repository Structure

-dataset/
-global_superstore.csv

-dashboard/
-global_superstore_dashboard.pbix

-screenshots/
-executive_overview.png
-sales_profit_analysis.png
-product_analysis.png
-customer_analysis.png

-README.md
+# 🚀 Future Improvements

+- Add sales forecasting using time-series modeling
+- Implement predictive customer segmentation
+- Integrate real-time data refresh
+- Expand KPIs with advanced DAX measures

 ---

-## Future Improvements

-- Implement sales forecasting using time-series models
-- Add predictive analytics for customer segmentation
-- Integrate real-time data updates
-- Expand analysis with advanced KPIs

----
+⭐ If you found this project interesting, feel free to star the repository!